mangaki/mangaki/README.md

 You need to have PostgreSQL ≥10 running on your machine.
 You also need an user that will have access to the database.
-The easiest way to achieve that is simply to create an account which has the same name as your username, which can create databases, and which is a superuser (for CREATE EXTENSION):
+The easiest way to achieve that is simply to create an account which has the same name as your username, can create databases, and is a superuser:

     sudo -u postgres createuser --superuser --createdb $USER